watermint/toolbox/docs/commands/sharedfolder-member-add.md

 lang: en
 ---

-# sharedfolder unshare
+# sharedfolder member add

-Unshare a folder
+Add a member to the shared folder

 # Security